-First, we observe the same order of the four grammatical conditions between real words and nonce words.
-The order also matches with what is found in the two previous studies using real words (Kawahara, 2011a,b).
-In this sense, the current experiment has shown that the results of previous studies using real words generalize to nonce words.
+First, we observe the same order of the four grammatical conditions across real words and nonce words.
+This order also matches with the results of two previous studies using real words (Kawahara 2011a, 2011b).
+In this sense, the current experiment has shown that the results of the previous studies that use real words generalize to nonce words.
 Most importantly, even in nonce words, OCP-violating geminates received the highest naturalness ratings, supporting the original observation by Nishimura (2003).
-The current experiment thus further contributes to support the empirical foundation of the theoretical claims made based on the Japanese loanword devoicing pattern (see section 1.1).
+The current experiment thus contributes further empirical support for theoretical claims made about the Japanese loanword devoicing pattern (see Section 1.1).

-At the same time, we observe a difference between real words and nonce words: there is less variability in naturalness ratings across the four grammatical conditions in nonce words than in real words.
-In other words, ratings differ less between the four grammatical conditions in nonce words than in real words.
-The most natural devoicing (OCP-violating geminates) is judged to be less natural in nonce words than in real words, and the least natural devoicing (non-OCP-violating geminates) is judged to be more natural in nonce words than in real words.
+At the same time, we observe a difference between real words and nonce words: in nonce words, there is less variability in naturalness ratings across the four grammatical conditions than in real words.
+In other words, devoicing in nonce words showed less variation in naturalness ratings across the four conditions than devoicing in real words did.
+The condition rated as having the most natural devoicing pattern is OCP-violating geminates; devoicing in OCP-violating geminates is judged to be less natural in nonce words than in real words.
+The least natural devoicing pattern is non-OCP-violating singletons; this condition is judged to be more natural in nonce words than in real words.

 To statistically assess this difference between real words and nonce words, for each speaker, the standard deviations across all tokens were calculated separately for real words and nonce words.
 These standard deviations were then compared between the two conditions using a non-parametric within-subject Wilcoxon test.
 This analysis shows that the average standard deviations are 1.30 for the real words and 1.03 for the nonce words, and that the difference is significant (p < .001).

-This reduction of variability across the four grammatical conditions in nonce words could be be responsible for the lack of a significant interaction between OCP and GEM in nonce words; there may not be a space left for OCP-violating geminates to have naturalness ratings that are high enough to yield a significant interaction between OCP and GEM.
+This reduction of variability across the four grammatical conditions in nonce words could be responsible for the absence of a significant interaction between OCP and GEM in nonce words; there may not be a space left for OCP-violating geminates to have naturalness ratings that are high enough to yield a significant interaction between OCP and GEM.

 A question arises as to where the difference between real words and nonce words comes from.
-Presumably the participants have encountered real instances of devoicing in real words, which would make them "more confident" about what would happen to each target word.
-On the other hand, the participants have not seen nonce words before, and therefore they may feel less committed about making clear-cut grammatical judgments in general; i.e. they are reluctant to use endpoints of judgment scales.
-Despite this difference between real words and nonce words, we observe the same ordering between the four grammatical conditions in real words and nonce words.
+Presumably the participants have encountered real instances of devoicing in real words, which would make them more confident about what would happen to each target word.
+On the other hand, the participants have not seen nonce words before, and therefore they may feel less committed about making extreme judgments in general; i.e., they are reluctant to use endpoints of judgment scales.
+Despite this difference between real words and nonce words, as discussed, we observe the same ordering between the four grammatical conditions in real words and nonce words.